-Similar to the systems of Medieval European guilds of craftsmen, nineteenth- and early twentieth-century Yoruba artistic traditions were maintained by artists working in specialized carving centers throughout the southwest area of Nigeria.
+Similar to the systems of Medieval European guilds of craftsmen, 19th and early 20th century Yoruba artistic traditions were maintained by artists working in specialized carving centers throughout the southwest area of Nigeria.
 “Master carver” designated a person who attained the skills through training and advanced from apprentice to master within a locally established carving center or compound.
 A carver with exceptional talent often set up a studio on his own, accepted apprentices and assistants, and was commissioned directly.

 Olowe’s highly original and unique style results from the variety of elements and details that he has made his own and that can be found in many of his published works.
 His remarkable ability to free the figures from the dense hardwood is unlike any other Yoruba carver.
 His virtuosity can be seen in the elegant balance of the fully three-dimensional figures in a tiered composition and placed in a variety of poses on a single base.

 He treats the heads as a single ovoid form leading the eye to the crowned head of the king (Ogoga) and his attendant queen.
 The heads project at a diagonal angle that are mounted on highly elongated and slightly forward-bending necks, creating a distinct line down to their squared shoulders.
 The convention of elongating the figure, head, and neck can be seen in many of Olowe’s carvings, creating a solid “mounting” to visually highlight the importance of the head that holds ase, or the inner spiritual power, dignity, strength, and sacredness of one’s destiny.